CapitalOneCanadaHackathon/pointsforkhp17/README.md

 ## Points For Good at the Gift the Code Hackathon - Kids Help Phone
 *https://kidshelpphone.ca/*

 Counselors play a critical role in Kids Help Phone's ability to field calls and chats from kids across Canada.
 Today, counselors are on the phone 24/7, but wait times can be hour-long.
-Chat is available only during evenings Wed-Mon.
+Live chat is available only during evenings Wed-Mon.

 As a team, we built 4 solutions to target the following levers:
 1. Increasing counselors' efficiency